PClancyy/procure-mcp-server-apps-sdk/shopping_cart_python/README.md

 # Shopping cart MCP server (Python)

-This example shows how to thread shopping-cart state across conversation turns by pairing `_meta["widgetSessionId"]` with `window.openai.widgetState`.
-The Python server ships a simple `add_to_cart` tool plus a widget that stays in sync even when the user adjusts quantities in the UI between turns.
+This example shows how to thread state across conversation turns by pairing `_meta["widgetSessionId"]` with `window.openai.widgetState`.
+The Python server ships a simple `add_to_cart` tool as an example, plus a widget that stays in sync even when the user adjusts quantities in the UI between turns.

-## Prerequisites

-- Node.js 18+ with the repo dependencies installed (`pnpm install`)
-- A built and served asset bundle (`pnpm run build` then `pnpm run serve` from the repo root)
-- Python 3.10+ and a virtual environment (recommended)

 ## Installation